 Note: The bridge posts for Gibson® ABR-1 & “Import ABR-1 type” have separate thumb wheels which ride up or down the post while turning, and are inserted directly into the wood body of the guitar

 Most American Made Gibson® Guitars since the mid 1970’s, and Heritage Guitars with Schaller bridges.

-Bridges are noticeably wider than the ABR-1 bridge and usually are mounted with the saddle adjustment screw heads facing the pickups.
+Bridges are noticeably wider than the ABR-1 bridge and usually are mounted with the saddle adjustment screw heads facing the tailpiece.
 In addition, the bridge posts are one piece, with stationary thumb wheel, and the lower portion screws into a metal bushing mounted in the guitar body.
 This system requires the use of conversion bushings to use the Faber® Tone-Lock™ bridge.
 The Faber® ABRN may be used as a drop on replacement for guitars made prior to 2013.
 Models 2013 to present require conversion bushing to use the ABRN bridge.